All by myself: traveling to Berlin alone.

 Travel can be lonely.
 But that also means you can do whatever you want.

 I’m not going to lie.
 So far this trip has been hard.
+Traveling to Berlin alone has been hard.
 It’s been getting better, I’m no longer getting as lost, I’m getting more familiar with what paths I need to take.
 But I’m leaving for Warsaw tomorrow and it will start all over again.

 And I can only assume there will be many more days ahead when I’m lost and my feet are bleeding and I’m starting to cry and then a bird poops on me.
 Although, apparently that is good luck.
 But I have an inkling it’s one of those things people just made up to make you feel better.
 Like how I’m convinced the whole rain on your wedding day being good luck thing was invented to appease a brizezilla who couldn’t get married outside.